oneapi-src/oneDNN/doc/advanced/int8_computations.md

 Namely, the formula is:
 - \f$data_{f32}[:] = \frac{1}{scale}(data_{u8}[:] - shift)\f$.

-But similarly to the other primitives, the LSTM primitive doesn't handle potential overflows automatically.
+But similarly to the other primitives, the LSTM primitive does not handle potential overflows automatically.
 It is up to the user to specify the appropriate quantization parameters (see dnnl::primitive_attr::set_rnn_data_qparams() and